MASSIMILIANO GIONI with David Carrier and Joachim Pissarro

 Pissarro: I love what you’re saying about Barthes, and the irony is that many of the people who are critics study Barthes, but they haven’t really seen exactly what you’re talking about.
 There’s a certain aspect of Barthes, which is kind of cleaned up, you know.
 Anyway, that’s just a small intellectual history.

-Carrier: That was wonderful.
+Rail: That was wonderful.

 Gioni: Thank you so much!